chafey/recipes/README.md

 ### Instructions
 * slice cucumbers thinly using mandolin
+* Sweat cucumber slices
-* Put cucumber slices in a large colinder and sprinkle with salt.
-Let sit for 20 minutes to "sweat" or remove moisture.
-Wash salt off cucumnbers and dry using a paper towel
+  * Put cucumber slices in a large and sprinkle with salt.
+  * Let sit for 20 minutes to remove moisture.
+  * Wash salt off cucumnbers and dry using a paper towel
 * Cut onion into halves (cut onion in half and then slice each half)
 * Mix all ingredients into bowl and refrigerate.
 * Let mixture marinade at least 2 hours, preferrably 24 hours